jmolds/bill_phone/README.md

    eas submit -p ios
    ```

-## Usage Instructions for Bill
+### Usage Instructions for Bill

-1. **Making a Call**: When the green "Call" button is available (evenings 5-10PM EST), tap it once to call the pre-configured trusted contact.
+### Timeline UI

+The main screen shows a timeline visualization that helps Bill understand the time of day:

+1. **Timeline Visualization**:
+   - The horizontal lines at the top and bottom show the time of day (9AM-9PM)
+   - A glowing dot shows the current time position
+   - "Jogs" at the ends indicate sleep hours (before 9AM and after 9PM)

+2. **Making a Call**:
+   - When in the available calling hours (5PM-10PM EST), a call button appears
+   - The button will show the profile image of the trusted contact
+   - Tap once to initiate the call
+   - Only one call attempt per hour is allowed

-2. **Receiving a Call**: When a call comes in, the phone will vibrate and display "Incoming Call" with two buttons:
+3. **Receiving a Call**:
+   - When a call comes in, the phone vibrates and displays an incoming call screen
+   - The caller's profile image is displayed prominently
-   - Tap the green "Answer" button to accept the call
+   - Tap the green "Answer" button to accept
-   - Tap the red "Decline" button to reject the call
+   - Tap the red "Decline" button to reject

-3. **During a Call**:
+4. **During a Call**:
+   - The video of the caller fills most of the screen
-   - Tap "End Call" to hang up
+   - Tap "End Call" (red button) to hang up
-   - Use the "Mute" button to toggle microphone
+   - Use the "Mute" button to toggle the microphone
    - Use the "Speaker" button to toggle speaker mode

+5. **After Hours**:
+   - Outside of calling hours, the timeline still shows the time of day
+   - No call buttons are displayed
+   - The screen stays on at all times in kiosk mode

 ## Caregiver Instructions